lidia64/Plidia64-PLPweeK8DBassignmet/README.md

-# clinic managerr API
+# clinic manager API

-A simple Task Manager API built with Node.js, Express, and MySQL to manage tasks.
+A simple clinic  Manager API built with Node.js, Express, and MySQL to manage tasks.
 This API allows users to create, read, update, and delete tasks stored in a MySQL database.

 ## Features
 - **Create Tasks**: Add new tasks with a title, description, and completion status.